eadle/p2ptv/README.md

 An open source P2P livestreaming module for synchronized playback in HTML5.

 **p2ptv** distributes live [WebM](http://www.webmproject.org/) by sending
-the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly to the browser where the experimental [MSE](https://w3c.github.io/media-source/) is used for playback.
+the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly to the browser where the experimental [MSE](https://w3c.github.io/media-source/) API is used for playback.
 Livestreams are transcoded from RTMP or from a file before being processed by this module.

 The plan is to **significantly** reduce the cost of livestreaming by forming